5 Items to Improve Your Sales Meeting Agenda

 What are the NEW opportunities and TOP meetings coming up that need help?
 Don't scrutinize every deal, that can be done one-on-one.
 How can the team help each other close more business?

-Keep a running list of training needs.
+Keep a running list of sales training needs.
 Share a video, a blog post, or a key discussion topic.
 Ask your team members to present on a topic or share a customer story.
 Reinforce training not as an event, but an ongoing effort.

 4) Walk-On Items